 Day 2: Haarlem – Leiden (25 miles/40 km)

-Today starts with a short tour on bike through the center of Haarlem, to have a better look at some of the city's typical almshouses.
+Today starts with a short bike tour through the center of Haarlem, to have a better look at some of the city's typical almshouses.
 Upon departure from Haarlem you may cycle to the Cruquiusgemaal (Cruquius Pumping Station): one of the three steam-powered pumping stations that drained the Haarlemmer Lake between 1849 and 1852.
 Now a museum, it gives you an excellent idea of the Dutch "battle against the water."
-Continue to Leiden.

 You can cycle around 10 kilometres more to cycle through the dunes to Leiden.